niklasf/python-chess/README.rst

 Selected projects
 -----------------

-If you like, share interesting things you are doing with python-chess, for example:
+If you like, share interesting things you are using python-chess for, for example:

 +------------------------------------------------------------------------------------------------------+-----------------------------------------------------------------------------------------+
 | .. image:: https://github.com/niklasf/python-chess/blob/master/docs/images/syzygy.png?raw=true       | https://syzygy-tables.info/                                                             |